 Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing.

 Before connecting the thermostat or the power wiring, check to make sure the wires will be long enough for servicing at a later date.
 Remove the blower access panel to check the length of the wire.

 Complete the wiring connections to the equipment.
-Use the provided unit wiring diagram.
-See Figure 60 and for "EL296 Units With Blower Drive" on page 49.
-Field wiring diagrams begin on page 44.
+Use the provided unit wiring diagram and the field wiring diagram shown in FIGURE 62.
 Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.

 Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/NFPA No. 70).
 A green ground wire is provided in the field make-up box.
-NOTE - The EL296UHV furnace contains electronic components that are polarity sensitive.
+NOTE - The ML296UHV furnace contains electronic components that are polarity sensitive.
 Make sure that the furnace is wired correctly and is properly grounded.

-One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
-Any electronic air cleaner or other accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to the one of the provided neutral terminals.
-See Figure 61 for control configuration.
+One line voltage "EAC" 1/4" spade terminal is provided on the furnace integrated control.
+Any electronic air M cleaner or other accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+See FIGURE 63 for control configuration.
 This terminal is energized when the indoor blower is operating.